Ameeki/Ameek/index.md

 <br /> Currently, I'm on a pre-medical track with interests in computational biology, public health and data visualizations.

 ## 👩🏽‍💻Welcome to my Personal Site
-Learn more about the projects I have worked on, the experiences I have had, and my other interests.
+Learn more about my projects, experiences, and other interests.

 ### Contact Me  ☎️
-ameekbindra[at]berkeley[dot]edu
+'ameekbindra@berkeley.edu'
 <br /> +1 (609) 865-5870